 - 1 pound (450 g) Japanese eggplants (4 to 5 long, skinny eggplants)

-- 6 Tbsp canola oil, cold-pressed sesame oil, grape seed oil, rice bran oil, or other high smoke-point oil
+- 6 Tbsp canola oil, cold-pressed sesame oil, grape seed oil, or rice bran oil

 - 2 whole, dried red chili peppers, torn in half